northeastern-datalab/alite/README.md

 - **codes** folder contains ALITE and baseline source codes.
 It also contains the folders for each benchmark and for embedding given by each method.
 - **statistics** folder contains the statistics of benchmarks and the time taken to integrate tables on each benchmark using different techniques.
-- **alite-technical-report.pdf** is the technical report for ALITE.
+- **updated-alite-technical-report.pdf** is the technical report for ALITE.
 - **README.md** file explains the repository.
 - **requirements.txt** file contains necessary packages to run the project.
 - **synthesized_complex_schema.pdf** file shows the synthesized complex schema used in the experiment.